Stringcode-Limited/school-management/readme.md

 DO NOT MERGE YOUR PULL REQUEST.
 (WARNING)

-DO NOT WORK ON MAIN, STAGING, DEVELOPMENT BRANCHES
+DO NOT WORK ON MAIN BRANCHES